tfwillems/HipSTR/README.md

 PSNP      | Number of reads with SNPs supporting each haploid genotype DSTUTTER  | Number of reads with a stutter indel in the STR region DFLANKINDEL | Number of reads with an indel in the regions flanking the STR AB        | log10 of the allele bias pvalue, where 0 is no bias and more negative values are increasingly biased.
-0 for all homozygous genotypes
+For homozygous genotypes, this can be only negative if the haplotypes are heterozygous
 FS        | log10 of the strand bias pvalue from Fisher's exact test, where 0 is no bias and more negative values are increasingly biased.
-0 for all homozygous genotypes
+For homozygous genotypes, this can be only negative if the haplotypes are heterozygous
 DAB       | Number of reads used in the allele bias calculation ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment MALLREADS | Maximum likelihood bp diff in each read based on haplotype alignments